 independent and private schools around Tasmania’.

-Registration previously closed at the beginning of March with events beginning about a fortnight later.
-Exact dates once these are advised.
+Registration closed in February and the competition will start on 11 March 2020.
+March with events beginning about a fortnight later.
+Other dates once these are advised.

 UN Youth Australia.
 ‘Evatt is a Model United Nations Security Council diplomacy competition for students in Years 9-12.
 More than 2 000 students compete in Evatt each year.
 The competition takes the form of a mock session of the UN Security Council.
 Teams of two students debate, amend, and vote on a prepared resolution from the perspective of their assigned nation.
 Each state and territory has its own Evatt Competition throughout the school year, with top students in each state going to the National Finals’.
 Links are provided for all states and territories.